Inversions in Random Permutations Under the Ewens Sampling Distribution With and Without a Prescribed Number of Fixed Points: Introduction and Statement of Results

+\end{enumerate} \end{cor} Note that there is no term of order~$\frac{1}{n}$ in the expansion of the expected number of inversions.

-From the Chinese restaurant construction, it follows easily that the expected number of fixed points in $\Sigma_n$ under $\mathbb{P}_\theta$ is equal to $\theta$.
-Note that if one sets $\theta=k$ in part~(b) of Corollary~\ref{cor:asympExpan}, one finds that the asymptotic expansions in powers of~$n$ for the expected number of inversions under these two measures coincide up to the~$O(1)$ term, where they differ. \end{rem}
+\begin{rem} In~\cite{Pin25}, it was shown that the expected number of inversions in a random permutation in~$S_n$ distributed according to the uniform distribution conditioned on the permutation having~$m\in\mathbb{N}_0$ fixed points is given by From the Chinese restaurant construction, it follows easily that the expected number of fixed points of~$\Sigma_n$ under~$\p_\theta^{(n)}$ is equal to~$\theta$.
+Note that if one sets~$\theta=m$ in~\eqref{eqn:Easymp}, one finds that the asymptotic expansions in powers of~$n$ for the expected number of inversions under the two measures coincide up to the~$O(1)$-term, where they differ. \end{rem}

 We may also allow~$\theta$ to depend on~$n$.
 Given~$c \gne 0$, a simple analysis of~\eqref{eqn:E} yields